The shadow of a Thurston geodesic to the curve graph: Introduction

 \subsection{Acknowledgement}

 Our Key \propref{Balanced} is modeled after \cite[Proposition 6.4]{BF11} where Bestvina-Feighn show the projection of a folding path to the free factor graph is a reparametrized quasi-geodesic which is in turn inspired by the arguments of Masur-Minsky \cite{MM99}.
 We would like to thank Universit\'e de Rennes and Erwin Schr\"odinger International Institute for Mathematical Physics for their hospitality.
+We also thank the referee for carefully reading the paper and providing us all the useful comments.